-The California labor code provides multiple ways for workers to earn overtime.
-In addition to the 40 hour rule discussed above, workers who work more than eight hours in a workday must be paid at one and a half times their regular rate of pay.
+The California Labor Code provides multiple ways for workers to earn overtime.
+In addition to the 40 hour rule discussed above, workers who work more than eight hours in a workday must be paid at the rate of one and one-half times (1.5X) their regular rate of pay.
 This law is spelled out in Labor Code § 510 and the Wage Orders.

 Example: Donald’s regular rate of pay is $25 an hour.
 He works 11 hours in a single day.
 He should be paid $37.50 an hour (1.5 x $25) for any work he performs in excess of eight hours in a day.
 Donald is therefore owed $200 in regular pay (8 hours x $25), and $112.50 in overtime pay (3 hours x $37.50).

 3. Double Pay For Work In Excess Of 12 Hours In One Day